libo010/bo-li-portfolio/README.md

 </script>

 ## Assignment: [Critique and Redesign](critique-and-redesign)
+For this assignment, make sure you set up and link to a new page.
+This page is linking to a new Markdown document called `critique-and-redesign.md`.

 ## Assignment 3&4: [Critique by Design](critique-by-design)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `critique-by-design.md`.